Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 The upside of going for the one-year master’s program is that you acquire your teaching credentials and your master’s degree simultaneously.
 Additionally, you’ll have a higher starting salary once you qualify to teach.

-This alternative certification program only allows one to use their existing degree to teach in the subject they are certified in.
-However, this will limit their scope of work to middle or high school classes.
+This alternative certification program only allows you to use your existing degree to teach the subject you’re certified in.
+However, this will limit your scope of work to middle or high school classes.

-For instance, if you hold a degree in mathematics, you can get a single-subject teaching degree allowing you to teach middle or high school math classes.
+For instance, if you hold a degree in mathematics, you can get a single-subject teaching degree, which allows you to teach middle or high school math classes.

-You will also be expected to pass an exam testing your basic reading, writing, and mathematics skills and demonstrate mastery of the subject if you want certification.
+If you want certification, you will also be expected to pass an exam testing your essential reading, writing, and mathematics skills and demonstrate mastery of the subject.

-Some school districts also offer internships where prospective teachers enroll to serve in a classroom under internship without the requirement of initial teaching certification.
-As a student teacher, you’ll be assigned a mentor to guide and support your professional development journey.
+Some school districts also offer internships where you can enrol to serve in a classroom internship without holding an initial teaching certification.
+Here, you’re assigned an experienced teacher as a mentor to guide and support your professional development journey.

 4. Teach at a Private School.